Kaustubhsutar/databricks_lakehouse_project/README.md

 ## 🌟 About Me

 Hi there!
-I'm **Kaustubh Sutar**.
-I’m a data enthusiast and aspiring data analyst skilled in Power BI, Excel, SQL, and Python, exploring Machine Learning & AI to turn data into actionable insights.
+I'm Kaustubh Sutar, a data enthusiast and aspiring Data Analyst skilled in **Power BI, SQL, Python, and Excel**.
+I enjoy building data pipelines, analyzing datasets, and creating dashboards that turn raw data into actionable insights.
+I'm also exploring **Machine Learning and AI** to expand my analytical capabilities.

 Let's stay in touch!
 Feel free to connect with me on the following platforms: